Help those suffering in the Horn of Africa

 Importing 3D Models with Assimp

 Importing 3D models is easy with Assimp.
-This sample was based on the Assimp’s demo and extends it to use core OpenGL 3.3 together with GLSL 3.3.
+This sample works with Assimp 3.0 and was based on the Assimp’s demo extending it to use core OpenGL 3.3 together with GLSL 3.3.

 The sample also uses DevIL, an image loading library to provide the sample the ability to display textured models.